Chart Color Schemes

 Heathridge has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 13 projects likely affecting this region.
-Notable projects include Heathridge Park Redevelopment (including Community Centre & Library Upgrade), Joondalup Private Hospital Expansion, Joondalup Health Campus Development Stage 2, and Ocean Reef Primary School Expansion.
-The following list details those most relevant:.
+AreaSearch has identified 13 projects likely to affect this region.
+Notable initiatives include Heathridge Park Redevelopment (involving Community Centre & Library Upgrade), Joondalup Private Hospital Expansion, Joondalup Health Campus Development Stage 2, and Ocean Reef Primary School Expansion.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.